c-kolset/mech105-algorithms/Functions/simpson/README.md

 `I` - numerical calculated integral.

 ## Notes:
 The current state of this function is **deprecated**.
 The algorithm fails compute the correct trapeziodal rule given 2 data points as well as 3 data points.
-Thus, failing to solve real problems.
+Thus, failing to solve real problem.
+Pull requests are welcomed.